HighOverseer/AngeloCapstoneProject-BangkitAcademy2023/README.md

 All teams collaborated to integrate their components into the Angelo application, creating a holistic solution for fall detection and emergency response.

 ---

-Ensure to update specific details and achievements of each team's efforts within the actual project.
-This serves as a general framework that can be filled with information pertinent to the project's progress and steps taken.